Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Your beardie needs a well-balanced diet of protein, fiber, vitamins, and minerals.
 More importantly, they need fresh, clean water to help with digestion, too.
 If your beardie is lacking, it might slow up their system.

-If your bearded dragon is too cold, it can severely slow down their digestive tract and cause buildup.
+If your bearded dragon is too cold, it can severely slow down their digestion and cause buildup.
 So, always make sure to keep a thermometer attached to the inside of the cage to get an accurate reading.

 Many bearded dragons experience impaction because of the substrate in their enclosure.
 When your beardie snatched up a cricket, they might also get a few pellets or grains of the substrate with it.
 Since they can’t digest it, it can get bound up inside of them along with their digesting food.